Second-order models and traffic data from mobile sensors: Estimating instantaneous emission rate

 \subsubsection{Cross validation}

-We partition available NGSIM vehicle trajectories into $k$ equal size subsets.
-Of the $k$ subsets, a single subset is used as the training data to obtain the linear coefficients $\beta_0$ and $\beta_1$.
-The rest of the $k-1$ subsets are used to validate the affine adjustment.
-Such procedure is repeated $k$ times, each with distinct training dataset.
-Since we are focusing on a 10\% penetration rate, it is natural to choose $k=10$.
+We partition available NGSIM vehicle trajectories into $k$ equal-size subsets.
+Among the $k$ subsets, a single subset is used as the training data to obtain the linear coefficients $\beta_0$ and $\beta_1$.
+The rest of the $k-1$ subsets are used to validate this affine adjustment by calculating the discrepancy between the predicted value and the ground-truth value.
+Such a procedure is repeated $k$ times, each with a distinct training dataset, and the errors from all $k$ repetitions are averaged.
+Such a process is known as $k$-fold cross validation.